 Protecting California Employees Against Pregnancy Discrimination

 At Sessions & Kimball LLP, our exclusive focus is on protecting the rights of employees in the workplace.
 Our attorneys are listed among California Super Lawyers, and our firm has been named one of the region’s “Best Law Firms” by U.S. News and World Report.
-If you are facing discrimination in the workplace because you are pregnant, contact us today for a consultation with a pregnancy discrimination attorney.
+If you are facing discrimination in the workplace because you are pregnant, contact us today for a consultation with an Orange County pregnancy discrimination attorney.